We ask you, humbly, to help us.

 ||Church of All Worlds,

 "This from a man who supposedly, in one lifetime, has been

 A Catholic Priest, a high degree Mason, A

 Halloween?" he explains that children

-will open up a spiritual doorway that may lead to demonic possession or
+will open up a spiritual doorway that may cause them to be demonically possessed or

-oppression by going house to house, trick or treating.
-He makes some additional points:
+oppressed by going house to house, trick or treating.
+He makes some additional points: 12

 Satanist's main day of celebration is his/her own birthday.